 electronics you want with you.

 - Breastfeeding or bottle-feeding essentials: While hospitals usually provide anything needed to help nourish your baby, the hospital stay is a prime time to practice using the items you will use at home.
-For example, we have pillows, but it is ideal to bring your nursing pillow from home to practice with.
+For example, we have pillows, but it is ideal to bring your nursing pillow such as the Boppy Original Feeding Support from home to practice with.
 Not only for breastfeeding, these pillows can also get your baby into a comfortable position for giving a bottle.
 The nurses or lactation consultants can help you figure out your pump if you would like.
 If you are using formula, bring some from home to ensure your baby tolerates the kind you choose.

 - Let the hospital provide your “down-there” care items: Many companies specialize in postpartum underwear, pads, and ice packs.
 Don’t waste the space in your bag; we have it.
 I promise you will adore our disposable mesh panties!
 Keep your supply for use at home after the hospital.

 - Carseat: Hands down, the essential baby item is the baby’s car seat.
 The hospital will have everything you need to take care of your baby while in the hospital setting.
 Your packing should center around getting your new cutie from the hospital to your home.
 I love the Boppy car seat cover that doubles as a breastfeeding cover.

 - Going home outfit and blanket: While it can be fun to dress your newborn in cute teeny ensembles, you don’t need to bring a ton of choices with you to the hospital.
 We will have basic shirts, hats, diapers, etc., but you will need one outfit for your baby to wear going home.

 - Comfortable clothing: Your partner will also need some comfortable clothing for the hospital.
 Include pajamas and slip-on shoes.
 I have seen support partners get into the tub during labor with swim trunks on, so pack some if that is in your plan.